-Presently, a subset of the hydrologic forecast agencies in the United States use temperature-index models, such as SNOW-17 (Anderson 1976), which have historically performed well in operational settings while requiring few meteorological observations (Franz et al., 2008).
+- 35 Presently, a subset of the hydrologic forecast agencies in the United States use temperature-index models, such as SNOW-17 (Anderson 1976), which have historically performed well in operational settings while requiring few meteorological observations (Franz et al., 2008).
 In principle, SNOW-17 calculates the snowmelt using the correlation between air temperature and available melt energy from net solar radiation and a calibration factor, which increases as the melt period progresses (Anderson, 1976; Franz et al., 2010).
-The best model predictions are with domain-specific calibration parameters from historical data with the modeled year following the snow accumulation and melt conditions from the past (He et al., 2011).
-Once conditions depart from the historical average, such as lower snow albedo from highly variable inter-annual dust deposition events (Bryant et al., 2013), the SNOW-17 model forecast errors increase and require significant forecaster interaction to account for the variable conditions.
+The best model predictions are with domain-specific calibration parameters from historical data with the modeled - 40 year following the snow accumulation and melt conditions from the past (He et al., 2011).
+Once conditions depart from the historical average, such as lower snow albedo from highly variable inter-annual dust deposition events (Bryant et al., 2013), the SNOW-17 model forecast errors increase and requires significant forecaster interaction to account for the variable conditions.
 One effort to improve the accuracy of SNOW-17 applied the Bayesian Model Averaging method across an ensemble of twelve snow models, each consisting of different components from SNOW-17 (Franz et al., 2010).
-Although the results improved compared to running SNOW-17 as a standalone application, the setup was only tested at the 1d point scale and required different weights for the individual models between test locations.
+Although the results improved compared to - 45 running SNOW-17 as a standalone application, the setup was only tested at the 1d point scale and required different weights for the individual models between test locations.
 This increased complexity makes the method challenging to apply across larger spatial scales in daily operations.
-Ultimately, temperature-index models cannot adapt to rapidly changing snow accumulation and melt conditions and the long-term historical records (30 to 40 years) are becoming less representative to calibrate the model parameters.

-One option to improve forecasting results is the use of physically based models that incorporate more meteorological measurements and are not calibrated on historical observation data.
+Ultimately, temperature-index models cannot adapt to rapidly changing snow accumulation and melt conditions without adding more meteorological inputs, and the long-term historical records (30 to 40 years) are becoming less representative to calibrate the model parameters. - 50 One option to improve forecasting results is the use of physically based models that incorporate more meteorological measurements.
 Physically based modeling is also referred to as 'energy-balance' or 'process-based' in the literature, and in the context of this work, we will use 'physically based'.
-In general, physically based models use additional weather observations outside of temperature and precipitation such as relative humidity, wind speeds, and radiation, to resolve the mass and energy balances of the snowpack, which determines the snowmelt rate and meltwater runoff (Marks and Dozier, 1992).
-From the several physically based snow model options developed to date (e.g., CROCUS, Vionnet et al., 2012; Factorial Snow Model, Essery, 2015; SNOWPACK, Lehning et al., 2002; SnowModel, Liston and Elder, 2006), this work focused on iSnobal.
-Initially, iSnobal was implemented as a two-layer snowpack model for a single point location (Marks and Dozier, 1992; Marks et al., 1992) and evolved later to a spatially distributed version (Marks et al., 1999), maintaining the design and input data requirements of the point-level version.
-A recent addition to the iSnobal modeling pipeline is the Spatial Modeling for Resource Framework (SMRF, Havens et al., 2017), which assists in distributing the forcing data across the model domain.
-To streamline the iSnobal data preparation and execution workflow and increase reproducibility, the Automated Water Supply Model (AWSM) combined iSnobal and SMRF into a single modelling framework (Havens et al., 2020).
+In general, physically based models use weather observations such as relative humidity, wind speeds, and radiation, among others, to resolve the mass and energy balances of the snowpack, which determines the snowmelt rate and meltwater runoff (Marks and Dozier, 1992).
+Although there are several physically based snow models (e.g., CROCUS, Brun, et al., 1989; Factorial Snow Model, Essery, 2015; SNOWPACK, Lehning et al., 2002; SnowModel, Liston and - 55 CROCUS, Brun, et al., 1989; Factorial Snow Model, Essery, 2015; SNOWPACK, Lehning et al., 2002; SnowModel, Liston and Elder, 2006), this work focused on iSnobal.
+Initially, iSnobal (Snobal for the point version) was developed as a two-layer snowpack model (Marks and Dozier, 1992; Marks et al., 1992) and evolved later to a spatially distributed version (Marks et al., 1999), maintaining the point-level architecture and relatively simple input data requirements.
+A recent addition to the modeling pipeline is the Spatial Modeling for Resource Framework (SMRF, Havens et al., 2017), which assists in distributing the forcing data across - the model domain.
+To streamline the workflow and increase reproducibility, the Automated Water Supply Model (AWSM) integrated iSnobal and SMRF into a central execution environment (Havens et al., 2020).
 To this date, iSnobal has been successfully deployed to simulate snowpacks in watersheds sizes from less than 1 km2 to over 1000 km2 (Garen and Marks, 2005; Hedrick et al., 2018, 2020; Kormos et al., 2014).